skip to Main Content

 General questions about fire protection coatings

-Increasing heating in case of fire leads to a reduction in the load-bearing behaviour of steel components.
-When the critical steel temperature is reached, there is a risk of failure, i.e. loss of load-bearing capacity occurs.
+Increasing temperatures in the event of a fire lead to a reduction in the load-bearing capacity of steel components.
+When the steels critical core temperature is reached, there is a risk of failure, meaning the load-bearing capacity is lost.
 Fire protection coatings extend the time until the critical temperature is reached as long as possible or as long as necessary.

-The coatings foam up when exposed to heat (from approx. 200°C) and form an insulating carbon foam.
+The coatings foam up when exposed to heat (from approx. 200°C) and form an insulating carbon foam (char).

-• The architectural beauty of steel structures is emphasized because the coatings are applied profile-following.
-This makes complex geometric shapes easier to execute.
+• The architectural aesthetic of steel structures is emphasized by the profile-following application.
+Thus, even complex geometric shapes can be easily protected.

 • The fire protection coating is maintenance-free.

-• The intumescent is up to 10 times faster in application than fire protection panels.
+• The intumescent coating is up to 10 times faster to apply than fire protection boards.

-• Easy to clean due to the smooth surfaces with top coat.
+• Easy to clean thanks to the smooth surfaces of the topcoat.

 Questions about the application of fire protection coatings